JanetZango/RentozaProducts/README.md

 #### How to run project:

 ## On Device
-1.Download Expo Go on device
+1.Download Expo Go on device<br/>
-2.Run npx expo start on your Visual Studio Code
+2.Run npx expo start on your Visual Studio Code<br/>
-3.Open Expo Go on device signup if you have not
+3.Open Expo Go on device signup if you have not <br/>
-4.Scan the generated QRcode from Visual Studio Code
+4.Scan the generated QRcode from Visual Studio Code <br/>

 ## On Emulator
-1.Run npx expo start on your Visual Studio Code 2.Press a for android
+1.Run npx expo start on your Visual Studio Code<br/>
+2.Press a for android<br/>
-3.Download Android Studio
+3.Download Android Studio <br/>
-4.Add emulator
+4.Add emulator<br/>
-5.Then project will run on emulator avaliable
+5.Then project will run on emulator avaliable <br/>

 ### Contact
 -Name - janetzango@gmail.com<br/>